chrispipito/domain-driven-design-learning/02-Core Concepts of Domain-Driven Design/- 03-Domain Strategies.md

 - **Definition**: Not specific or unique aspects of the business.
 - **Importance**: These domains do not require any custom development, are not part of the unique value or critical aspects that differentiate the business or provide a competitive advantage.
 - **Strategy**: Avoid opportunity costs and purchase off-the-shelf software.
 If this is not an option, make sure competent people are building this software, but know that it is not where the investment should be made.

+## Important Note:
+- **Learning**: For all domain strategies it is critically important to priortize learning and upskilling.
+"The more we work at what we do, the less capable we become.
+Make time for improving capability." - Woody Zuill